-5.1 Checking/Adjusting Temperatures, and Timer Percentages
+8.1 Checking/Adjusting Temperatures, and Timer Percentages

-When no one has pressed a button for over one minute, the display will automatically show "Room Temperature".
-To see the outside temperature, press the button labeled "Mode".
+When no one has pressed a button for over one minute, the display will automatically show the room temperature and the display indicator will indicate "Temperature".
+To see the Static Pressure, press the button labeled "Mode".
 This button is located in the center of the controller facepad.
-When you press the button, watch the green LED's beside the main display.
-Whichever LED is lit is the parameter you are viewing.
-You can easily see "Outside Temperature", "Var/Timer Percentage", and "Target Temperature".
+When this button is pressed, watch the green LED's beside the main display.
+Whenever a single LED is lit, this is the parameter you are viewing.